gvwilson/thirdbit/src/fiction/iffy/index.md

 and shops Iffy had never been in on the other two.
-Ten meters of the front wall of the Marines' headquarters was gone, concrete and rebar and translucent cabling strewn about as if a giant had tripped while taking out the garbage.
+Ten meters of the front wall of the Marines' headquarters was gone, concrete and rebar and translucent cabling strewn about as if a giant had tripped while taking out the trash.
 Another ten meters of wall on either side had collapsed to leave the rooms inside open for all to see.
 Every window facing the square had been shattered.